devang-mehta/ciderseq2/README.md

 This software is supplied 'as is' without any warranty or guarantee of support.
 ETH Zurich is not responsible for its use, misuse, or functionality.
 In no event shall the authors or copyright holders be liable for any claim, damages, or other liability arising from, out of, or in connection with this software.

 ## References
-Hunter JD (2007) Matplotlib: A 2D graphics environment.
-Computing in Science & Engineering 9:3 90-95
+Hunter JD (2007) Matplotlib: A 2D graphics environment.Â Computing in Science & Engineering 9:3 90-95
 doi:[10.5281/zenodo/573577](https://zenodo.org/record/573577#.WWjXm9N96L4)

 [image1]: https://github.com/hirschhm/ciderseq/blob/master/config-images/ciderseq_ciderseq_config_json_at_master_%C2%B7_hirschhm_ciderseq.png